gemoc/ICSA2017Tutorial/readme.md

 ### 2.4: Defining concrete syntax with Sirius

 In this step, you will define the grapical concrete syntax for a specific modeling element of the MontiArc language using the [Sirius](https://www.eclipse.org/sirius/doc/specifier/diagrams/Diagrams.html) framework.
-For temporal restrictions, we provide to you the meta model, the odesign, and the initial semantics, which are available from the [icsa2017 branch of the xmontiarc github repository](https://github.com/awortmann/xmontiarc/tree/icsa2017tutorial) (TODO: Which projects to import?
-In how many workspaces to work?)
-To show this, we aim to draw unidirectional connectors between ports using Sirius.
-This includes
+For temporal restrictions, the state of FSM so far in the [2.4 folder](https://github.com/gemoc/ICSA2017Tutorial/tree/master/code/2.4).
+Please remove your projects from the workspace and import the proejcts from this folder.
+In description/XSFSM.odesign of project org.gemoc.sample.legacyfsm.xsfsm.design, you'll find the Sirius designer model that renders the conrete graphical syntax of your language in the modelign workbench .

 1. defining what you have to draw for each`IntermediateConnector` in the model and
 2. defining what you have to draw and set when you add a new `IntermediateConnector` to the diagram.